gomorpheus/morpheus-docs/library/options/option_types.rst

 SHOW ON EDIT
  Display the Input name and value when editing an Instance EDITABLE
- Allow the Input value to be edited/changed when editing an Instance DISPLAY VALUE ON DETAILS
+ Allow the Input value to be updated when editing an Instance (This attribute is hidden if SHOW ON EDIT is not selected) DISPLAY VALUE ON DETAILS
  When selected, the Input label and value (label: value) will be visible in a list of custom options on the Instance detail page
 TYPE